Oriely/dontknowyet/README.md

 Notes

-make a check for if page does not exist make register function make login function add checks for if logged in
+make a check for if page does not exist make register function [80%] make login function [80%] add checks for if logged in [50%] make function for adding todos to a users todo list [] make function for editing a specific todo [] make function for removing a todo [] make function for updating a single field in a Firestore document []

+Making view